Ethiopia flag Ethiopia: Economic and Political Overview

 Economic Indicators

-Africa's second most populous country (more than 120 million people) Ethiopia has experienced sustained growth of around 10% per year on average over the past decade.
-The main drivers of growth have been agricultural products and services, sustained by foreign development aid.
-However, the Ethiopian economy has been subject to multiple shocks over the past two and a half years, including the COVID-19 pandemic, drought, conflict in the north, and the war in Ukraine, creating significant macroeconomic and humanitarian challenges.
-According to the latest IMF estimates, GDP growth decelerated to 3.8% in 2022 (from 6.3% one year earlier).
-For 2023, the economy is expected to pick up to 5.3%, driven by industry and by private consumption and investment, replacing Kenya as the fourth-largest economy in sub-Saharan Africa amid the easing of armed conflict in the nation and the continuation of ambitious economic reform programmes (IMF).
+Africa's second most populous country, Ethiopia, with a population of more than 120 million people, has experienced sustained growth averaging around 10% per year over the past decade.
+The main drivers of this growth have been agricultural products and services, supported by foreign development aid.
+However, the Ethiopian economy has faced multiple challenges over the past two and a half years, including the COVID-19 pandemic, drought, conflict in the north, and the war in Ukraine, leading to significant macroeconomic and humanitarian challenges.
+According to the latest IMF estimates, GDP growth was 6.1% in 2023, down from 6.4% the previous year, due to strong fixed investment following the resolution of the conflict in Tigray.
+For 2024, the IMF anticipates growth at 6.5%, driven by private consumption, followed by another 6.5% growth in 2023.

 Main Indicators 20222023 (E)2024 (E)2025 (E)2026 (E)